ashaydave/Luminosynth/README.txt

-Install PureData Vanilla, then go to Help -> Find Externals -> search for "cyclone" -> install.
+Install PureData Vanilla, then go to Help -> Find Externals -> search for "cyclone" and then "comport" -> install.
 Two LDRs working.